eq19/feed/_drafts/identition_zone.md

 ## The powers of pi

 There are set of sequence known as _[Fibonacci retracement](https://www.investopedia.com/ask/answers/05/fibonacciretracement.asp#:~:text=The%20key%20Fibonacci%20ratio%20of,two%20spots%20to%20the%20right.)_.
-For unknown reasons, these Fibonacci ratios seem to play a role in the stock market, just as they do in nature.
+For unknown reasons, these Fibonacci ratios seem to play a role in the _[stock market](https://www.eq19.com/exponentiation/#hexagonal-patterns)_, just as they do in nature.

 ```note
 - The key Fibonacci ratio of 61.8% is found by dividing one number in the series by the number that follows it.
 For example, 21 divided by 34 equals 0.6176, and 55 divided by 89 equals about 0.61798.